Integrative Graduate Education and Research Training (IGERT) for Ph.D. Students

 Training guided by Center for Healthy Aging Research Cores:

-The Center for Healthy Aging Research is an interdisciplinary community of Oregon State researchers who study optimal aging across the life span.
+The College of Public Health and Human Sciences' Center for Healthy Aging Research is an interdisciplinary community of Oregon State researchers who study optimal aging across the life span.
+The center is organized into the the following thematic research cores:

 Diet & Genetics Core – biological mechanisms underlying aging processes to develop strategies for maintaining and promoting good health.